 Biology / Life History

 Little is known about the life history of the Yellow Bass in Minnesota.
 It breeds in the spring, most actively when water temperatures are 20-22°C (68-72°F).
 Eggs are fertilized in the open and receive no care.
 Its diet includes mostly invertebrates and small fishes.
 Adults will, at times, eat small Yellow Bass and Gizzard Shad (Dorosoma cepedianum) along with insects (Hatch et al. in preparation).
 The species sexually matures at age-3, and few live beyond five years.

 Conservation / Management

 The Yellow Bass is vulnerable to impacts to its river environment.
 Furthermore, dams prevent or curtail the northward migration of this southern species, limiting its abundance in the state.

 Conservation Efforts in Minnesota

-The Minnesota DNR Division of Ecological Services received a State Wildlife Grant to conduct surveys for rare fish species in the Mississippi River from the Twin Cities to the Iowa border.
+The Minnesota DNR Division of Ecological Services received a State Wildlife Grant (SWG) to conduct surveys for rare fish species in the Mississippi River from the Twin Cities to the Iowa border.
 These surveys were conducted from 2006-2008 (Schmidt and Proulx 2009), and while the Yellow Bass was a targeted species, none were found.